 38.3.16.1 Introduction

-An AP may solicit simultaneous EHT TB PPDU transmissions, or simultaneous non-HT or non-HT duplicate PPDU transmissions from multiple non-AP STAs using a triggering frame.
-Since there are multiple transmitters (non-AP STAs) in the above simultaneous transmissions, the pre-corrections of transmission time, frequency, sampling symbol clock, and power (in the case of an EHT TB PPDU) by the non-AP STAs are necessary to mitigate synchronization and interference issues at the AP.
+An AP may solicit simultaneous UHR TB PPDU transmissions, or simultaneous non-HT or non-HT duplicate PPDU transmissions from multiple non-AP STAs using a triggering frame.
+Since there are multiple transmitters (non-AP STAs) in the above simultaneous transmissions, the pre-corrections of transmission time, frequency, sampling symbol clock, and power (in the case of a UHR TB PPDU) by the non-AP STAs are necessary to mitigate synchronization and interference issues at the AP.
 Frequency and sampling clock pre-corrections are needed to prevent inter-carrier interference.
-Power pre-correction is necessary to control interference between EHT TB PPDU transmissions from the non-AP STAs.
-An AP may solicit simultaneous EHT TB PPDU transmissions from both Class A and Class B devices.
-A non-AP STA that supports EHT TB PPDU transmission shall support power pre-correction as described in 36.3.16.2 (Power pre-correction) and shall meet the pre-correction accuracy requirements described in 36.3.16.3 (Precorrection accuracy requirements).
+Power pre-correction is necessary to control interference between UHR TB PPDU transmissions from the non-AP STAs.
+An AP may solicit simultaneous UHR TB PPDU transmissions from both Class A and Class B devices.
+A non-AP STA that supports UHR TB PPDU transmission shall support power pre-correction as described in 38.3.16.2 (Power pre-correction) and shall meet the pre-correction accuracy requirements described in 38.3.16.3 (Precorrection accuracy requirements).

+A sharing AP may solicit simulationeous DL Co-BF MU PPDU transmissions from the sharing and shared APs using a triggering frame...(TBD)

 38.3.16.2 Power pre-correction

-A STA transmits an EHT TB PPDU at the STA’s maximum transmit power for the assigned EHT-MCS if the UL Target Receive Power subfield of the User Info field in the Trigger frame that solicits the EHT TB PPDU or the UL Target Receive Power subfield of the TRS Control field of the frame that solicits a response in an EHT TB PPDU indicates that the maximum transmit power is needed.
+A STA transmits a UHR TB PPDU at the STA’s maximum transmit power for the assigned UHR-MCS if the UL Target Receive Power subfield of the User Info field in the Trigger frame that solicits the UHR TB PPDU or the UL Target Receive Power subfield of the TRS Control field of the frame that solicits a response in a UHR TB PPDU indicates that the maximum transmit power is needed.

-Otherwise, the STA calculates the transmit power , in units of dBm, of the EHT TB PPDU for the assigned EHT-MCS using Equation (38-x1).
+Otherwise, the STA calculates the transmit power , in units of dBm, of the UHR TB PPDU for the assigned UHR-MCS using Equation (38-x1).

 (38-x1)